Wednesday, July 2, 2025

 When traditions produce fond memories, they tend to self-perpetuate.

-For the eighth time since 2016, the "fabulous foursome" (Nan, Shirley, Don, an yours truly) made the traditional trip from Carlsbad to Laguna Seca to watch the Corvettes race in IMSA competition.
+For the eighth time since 2016, the "fabulous foursome" (Nan, Shirley, Don, and yours truly) made the traditional trip from Carlsbad to Laguna Seca to watch the Corvettes race in IMSA competition.

 As we have done in the past, including last year, we took two C8 Corvettes on a road trip the 400 miles one-way to Monterey for three days of Corvette worship.
 We arrived on Friday afternoon early enough for Happy Hour and some beautiful views of the Monterey Bay.